Tim Cahill – Travel Quote of the Week

 Tim Cahill is an American adventurer and traveler writer.
 He is best known for being the founding editor of Outside magazine.

 Cahill was born in Wisconsin in 1944.
 As a young man, he was a competitive swimmer, earning a full scholarship to the University of Wisconsin-Madison.
-He later earned an M.A. in creative writing from San Fransisco State University.
+He later earned an M.A. in creative writing from San Francisco State University.

 In 1987 Cahill set a world record by driving the entire length of the American continents—from the southern tip of Argentina to the northernmost point of Alaska—in twenty-three days.
 This trip served as the source material for his acclaimed book Road Fever.